bagisto/bagisto-docs/api_cart.md

 </a>

 ## 2. Add Product To Cart:
-By using this API call you can add new product into the cart and also you can add quantity to the existing product in cart.
+By using this API call you can add new products into the cart and also you can add quantity to the existing product in cart.
 To do this task, you have use the **`checkout/cart/add/{id}`** resource with **`{id} i.e product_id`** as a request payload in API url.
 This API call will work both with customer's authentication or without customer's authentication.

 > *http(s)://example.com/public/api/checkout/cart/add/{id}*